 A lot of people go online, and they read about how when you receive a buyout offer from an insurance company, you may be able to receive 50, 60, 70, even 80% of the total value as a settlement as part of the buyout.
 Those percentages are totally different in a situation where the insurance company has denied your claim, and you’re trying to do a settlement.

 Let’s give you an example: You’ve had to sue the insurance company to get your benefits, and you’re about to go to mediation.
 In that type of situation, we’ve oftentimes seen that the insurance company is only willing to settle that claim for less than 50%.
 A lot of people come to us and say, “But wait a minute, I did my own research online.
 I see that insurance companies will settle cases for 50 to 80%.”

 We have to explain to them that that situation is totally different because the 50 to 80% range applies when they’re already paying benefits like they’re supposed to.
 In the latter situation, in litigation, they’ve already said that they don’t think they should be paying benefits.
 As a result, those have a lower value and typically settle than less than 50%.

 Again, those are situations where the person is already receiving benefits.
 This is all very highly technical.
 You should not make a decision without consulting with an attorney about the individual circumstances of your case.

 Before accepting a lump-sum buyout offer you should understand your legal rights, the value of your claim, and what it will take to fight back against a low-ball offer from the disability insurance company.
-You can use our lump-sum disability settlement calculator to get a feel for whether the offer is fair, or our experienced Long Term Disability Insurance attorney can help you evaluate factors such as:

-- The present value of your claim;
+- The current monetary worth of your claim;

 If you think the offer is too low, you can contact the Ortiz Law Firm and request that our long-term disability attorney negotiate a higher amount on your behalf.